 Justin Ray, Julie Lasson, Micah Hauser, and Siddharth Venkataramakrishnan contributed reporting.

 Update: The map and some of the statistics in this piece have been updated since publication, to add examples that were brought to our attention, and reflect recent developments.
-The last update was March 1, 2018.
+The last update to the text was March 1, 2018.
+The last update to the map was April 26, 2018.